Frequently Asked Questions

 Have stable employment.
 If you can show you have stable employment, such as being with the same employer for at least two years, banks will be much more willing to lend you money.

 Know how much you can afford for a deposit.
 If you know how much you can pay for a deposit you will roughly know how much you can afford to spend on a house.
-If you talk to a mortgage adviser, we can give you a much better idea.
+If you talk to a financial adviser, we can give you a much better idea.
 You can also talk to family members about the possibility of receiving a gift from them as a deposit.

 The steps above do not guarantee that you will obtain a mortgage, but they are likely to increase your chances of having a smooth application process